nickgaya/python2/README.rst

 explicitly refresh a type to pick up any changes that had occurred in Python 2.

 Bootstrapping the type system might be a little tricky.
-We would want to create a type ``Py2type`` such all proxy types are instances of, *including ``Py2type`` itself.*  We would also probably want a base type for all proxy objects, including types.
+We would want to create a base type that all proxy types are instances of, *including the base type itself.*  We would also probably want a base type for all proxy objects including non-types.

 Python 3 proxy objects in Python 2
 ``````````````````````````````````